This topic provides the requirements and procedures to install a 1 Watt XR Transmitter with an internal antenna.

 10 ft.
 (3 m) GPS cable supplied.
 Extension cables available from Primex.

-GPS cable located outdoors: Cable routing to inside of building requirement 2 in.
+GPS cable located outdoors: cable routing to inside of building requires 2 in.
 (5 cm) minimum conduit and weatherhead.
 Use of a GelWrap splice enclosure is strongly recommended.

 GPS and extension cables connections must be weatherproofed.